Four Loko

 Four Loko is a line of alcoholic beverages sold by Phusion Projects of Chicago, Illinois, United States.
-Four Loko's recipe formerly included caffeine.
+Four Loko's previous recipe included caffeine.
 Phusion operates as Drink Four Brewing Company.
 Four Loko, the company's most popular beverage, debuted in the United States market in 2005 and is available in 49 states, and in 21 countries including Ecuador, Guatemala, Paraguay, The Bahamas, Peru, Mexico, Colombia, Bolivia, Honduras, El Salvador, Nicaragua, Costa Rica, China, Canada and some countries in Europe.
 The name "Four" is derived from the original drink having four "key ingredients".
+Despite its original possibly unsafe recipe, Four Loko is still a popular and commonly seen choice for college students and can be found in gas stations and convenience stores.

 Four-branded products have been the object of legal, ethical, and health concerns related to the company allegedly marketing them to underage drinkers and the danger of combining alcohol and caffeine.
 After the beverage was banned in several states, a product reintroduction in December 2010 removed caffeine, taurine, and guarana as ingredients, and the malt beverage is no longer marketed as an energy drink.
+As of January 2026, Four Loko is still in business and producing carbonated malt beverages with sucrose and artificial coloring.
+The current Four Loko flavors include Sour Apple, LOKO USA, RED, Strawberry Lemonade, Sour Melon, Sour Grape, Electric Lemonade, Watermelon, Gold, Sour Galactic Punch, Jungle Juice, Peach, CAMO, Sour Blue Razz and Fruit Punch.
+In March 2026, Four Loko released a new "strawberry daiquiri" flavor called Jackpot.

 History

 Early history

-Phusion Projects was founded in 2005 by Chris Hunter, Jaisen Freeman and Jeff Wright after graduating from Ohio State University.
+Phusion Projects was founded in 2005 by Chris Hunter, Jaisen Freeman and Jeff Wright after graduating from The Ohio State University.
 As students they were active members of Kappa Sigma fraternity, and many of their original drink blends were created in the fraternity mansion's basement and party room.
 They had enjoyed caffeine mixed with alcohol, and recalled buying Thai energy drinks from a nearby Asian market to sell to other students at a markup, claiming that they were "importing the stuff from abroad".
 They would later describe themselves as "our own target market".

 In 2005, the entrepreneurial team designed a prototype "energy beer" now known as Four Loko.
 Marketed as a "premium malt beverage" in cherry and berry flavors, the drink contained taurine, guarana, caffeine and wormwood—the supposed psychoactive ingredient of absinthe.
 After a year, the company was running low on investment capital and decided to drop the wormwood, focusing instead on improving the flavor and increasing the alcohol content.

 By 2008 the product had become popular and a variety of flavors were introduced into the US market.
 At the start of 2009, the beverage was becoming successful and began to be marketed internationally.